nh-server/switch-guide/docs/index.md

 <a href="https://discord.gg/C29hYvh" target="_blank"><img style="float: right;" src="img/discord.png"></a>

-# NH Switch Guide
+# **NH Switch Guide**

-NH Switch Guide is a collaboration from Nintendo Homebrew's Discord community, getting you from stock to Atmosphère.
+The NH Switch Guide is a collaboration from Nintendo Homebrew's Discord community, getting you from a stock Switch to Atmosphère.

 For live support with this guide, visit us in **#switch-assistance-1** or **#switch-assistance-2** over at the [NH Discord server](https://discord.gg/C29hYvh).